-We propose an original combination of these two approaches, in what we call the sequence analysis multistate-model (SAMM) procedure.
-The SAMM procedure is a stepwise application of (i) SA-related methods to identify ideal-typical trajectories understood as the sequence of states experienced by each individual during a given time span and (ii) of multistate event history models to study the probability of transitioning from a state to such ideal-typical trajectories.
+We propose an original combination of these two approaches, in what we call the sequence analysis multistate model (SAMM) procedure.
+The SAMM procedure is a stepwise application of (1) SA-related methods to identify ideal-typical trajectories understood as the sequence of states experienced by each individual during a given time span and (2) multistate event history models to study the probability of transitioning from a state to such ideal-typical trajectories.
 The SAMM procedure offers several advantages for studying processes.
 First, it allows for modeling the relationship between time-varying covariates and patterns of change within processes that unfold over long periods of time.
 This closely corresponds to the theoretical concept of trajectories as "process outcomes" (Abbott 2005).
 Second, studying trajectories holistically allows us to unveil potential interdependencies between states and transitions within trajectories.
 The social meaning of a given situation often depends on both previous and later events, which may be known in advance by the actors involved.
-For instance, a woman may start a new job, although (or because) she knows that it will be only temporary.
+For instance, an individual may start a new job although (or because) he or she knows that it will be only temporary.
 Finally, the SAMM procedure can handle censored observations, which is possible only to a very limited extent in the traditional SA framework, and this allows for inclusion in the analysis of trajectories that are only partially observed.

 We demonstrate the added value of the SAMM procedure by using an original illustrative application in life-course sociology.
-Two theoretical principles in the life-course paradigm assume individual life courses to be multidimensional (e.g., family and employment), and to be shaped by macro-structural and historical changes (Elder, Kirkpatrick Johnson, and Crosnoe 2003).
-We employ the historically unique "social experiment" of German reunification to exemplify how the SAMM procedure can contribute to a better understanding of these two core life-course principles.
-Specifically, we assess how (1) time-varying statuses in the family domain are associated with women's employment trajectories in East and West Germany (multidimensionality of life courses) and (2) how the German reunification affected women's employment trajectories in the two sub-societies (i.e., impact of macro-structural change).
-Beyond previous research on life courses during the German reunification (Mayer 2006; Bonin and Euwals 2002; Hauschild 2002; Trischler and Kistler 2010; Klammer and Tillmann 2001), our application uses data from more recent birth cohorts.
-This allows us to track differences and similarities in women's employment trajectories in East and West Germany, not only in the immediate transition period, but also up to 20 years following reunification.
+Two theoretical principles in the life-course paradigm assume individual life-courses to be multidimensional (e.g., family and employment) and shaped by macrostructural and historical changes (Elder, Kirkpatrick

+Johnson, and Crosnoe 2003).
+We employ the historically unique "social experiment" of German reunification to exemplify how the SAMM procedure can contribute to a better understanding of these two core lifecourse principles.
+Specifically, we assess how (1) time-varying statuses in the family domain are associated with women's employment trajectories in East and West Germany (multidimensionality of life-courses) and (2) how the German reunification affected women's employment trajectories in the two subsocieties (i.e., the impact of macrostructural change).
+Beyond previous research on life-courses during the German reunification (Bonin and Euwals 2002; Hauschild 2002; Klammer and Tillmann 2001; Mayer 2006; Trischler and Kistler 2010), our application uses data from more recent birth cohorts.
+This allows us to track differences and similarities in women's employment trajectories in East and West Germany not only in the immediate transition period but also up to 20 years following reunification.

-The structure of this paper is as follows.
-We first briefly introduce background information on the German reunification.
+The remaining sections of this paper discuss the following topics.
+Section 2 briefly introduces background information on the German reunification.
 Section 3 reviews the complementary strengths and weaknesses of SA and EHA.
 Section 4 presents the SAMM procedure.
-We then apply the method to our application in section 5, and further provide robustness checks, and compare results from the SAMM procedure to standard MMs.
+In Section 5, we apply the procedure to our illustrative example and further provide robustness checks.
+We compare results from the SAMM procedure with standard MMs.